Piaggio: Ownership

-Colaninno became the new chairman of Piaggio, while Dr. Rocco Sabelli becoming the managing director.
+Colaninno became the new chairman of Piaggio, and Rocco Sabelli the managing director.
 Sabelli redesigned the production line according to Japanese principles so that every Piaggio scooter could be made on any assembly line.
-Contrary to expectations, Mr. Colaninno did not fire a single worker—a move which helped seduce the company's skeptical unions.
+Contrary to expectations, Colaninno did not sack a single worker; a move which helped seduce the company's skeptical unions.
 "Everyone in a company is part of the value chain," said Colaninno.
 All bonuses for blue-collar workers and management were based on the same criteria: profit margins and customer satisfaction.
 Air conditioning was installed in the factory for the first time, increasing productivity.
 He also gave the company's engineers, who had been idled by the company's financial crisis, deadlines for projects.
 They rolled out two world firsts in 2004: a gas-electric hybrid scooter and a sophisticated tilting scooter with two wheels in front and one in back to grip the road better.

-One of Piaggio's problems Mr. Colaninno couldn't fix from the inside was its scale.
+One of Piaggio's problems Colaninno couldn't fix from the inside was its scale.
 Even though Piaggio was the European market leader, it was dwarfed by rivals Honda and Yamaha.
 A year after restoring Piaggio's health, Colaninno directed Piaggio's takeover of the Italian scooter and motorcycle manufacturer Aprilia, and with it the Aprilia-owned Moto Guzzi, a storied Italian manufacturer of motorcycles.

-In 2006, Piaggio floated on the Milan Stock Exchange, becoming a public company.
+In 2006, Piaggio was floated on the Milan Stock Exchange, becoming a public company.